-Essay Contest - The Conservation District holds an essay contest each year for grades 4 - 8.
-The 2023 topic was Watersheds.
-The students' essays investigated how watersheds help us and how our actions affect the watershed.
-The County Winner was chosen from all the winners of each grade and the County Winner for 2023 was Katie Stanton.
+Essay Contest The Conservation District holds an essay contest each year for grades 4 - 8.
+The 2024 topic was May The Forests Be With You Always.
+The students' essays conveyed the theme well about the importance of our forests and ways we can protect them.
+The County Winner was chosen from all the winners of each grade and the County Winner for 2024 was McKayla Stone.

 Photography Contest - The Conservation District sponsors a photography contest for students in the 9 -12 grades.
 Students may enter in any of the four categories: Trees and Plants, Native Wildlife, Landscapes, or Rural Life.